Partnership Buyout and Dispute Valuation Services

 Minority Interest and Marketability Discounts

 Whether a discount for lack of control (DLOC) or a discount for lack of marketability (DLOM) applies — and in what magnitude — depends on the standard of value, the governing documents, and applicable case law in the jurisdiction.
-Florida courts have addressed these discounts in both statutory and contractual buyout contexts.
-Counsel should understand whether these discounts will be contested and should factor that risk into case strategy and settlement analysis.
-Joey Friedman CPA provides a clearly articulated, data-supported position on discounts that can withstand cross-examination.
+Courts and arbitrators across jurisdictions have addressed these discounts in both statutory and contractual buyout contexts.
+Owners, counsel, and advisors should understand whether these discounts will be contested and should factor that risk into case strategy, valuation analysis, and settlement evaluation.
+Joey Friedman CPA provides a clearly articulated, data-supported position on discounts that can be evaluated by parties, counsel, advisors, mediators, arbitrators, courts, or other decision-makers.

 Opposing Expert and Rebuttal Risk

-If opposing counsel has retained a valuation expert, the most important question is whether the methodology is reliable, the normalizations are supportable, and the income or asset approach was correctly applied.
+If another party has retained a valuation expert, the most important question is whether the methodology is reliable, the normalizations are supportable, and the income or asset approach was correctly applied.
 Common attack surfaces include: selection of guideline companies in a market approach, the build-up of the discount rate in an income approach, inconsistent treatment of non-recurring items, and failure to consider the relevant standard of value.
-Forensic accounting support is available to examine the opposing report and assist counsel in preparing effective cross-examination.
+Forensic accounting support is available to examine another valuation report and assist parties, counsel, and advisors in evaluating methodology, assumptions, and conclusions before deadlines narrow the available options.

 To discuss an active partnership dispute or buyout valuation matter, contact the firm for a confidential consultation.